GSA/digitalgov.gov/content/posts/2013-10-16-twitter-chats-for-federal-agencies.md

   - Twitter
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/AskFafsa-181x250.jpg" alt="Promotional Image of Federal Student Aid Twitter chat" %}
-A Twitter town hall, or Twitter chat, is an event where agencies invite public engagement for a scheduled time period during which users can ask questions or find out more information about a topic via Twitter, much like a webinar.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/AskFafsa-181x250.jpg" alt="Promotional Image of Federal Student Aid Twitter chat" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/AskFafsa.jpg)A Twitter town hall, or Twitter chat, is an event where agencies invite public engagement for a scheduled time period during which users can ask questions or find out more information about a topic via Twitter, much like a webinar.

 The questions are tagged with a pre-designated hashtag, and the agency responds to questions using the hashtag, follows-up via a blog post, or uses another digital means of meaningfully responding to the engagements.